karensuzue/Maze/README.md

 # Maze Generator
 Junior I.S project at the College of Wooster.
 Algorithms are taken from Jamis Buck's Mazes for Programmers.

+## To do list
+* Build GUI with Tkinter, display buttons for each algorithm with generated maze image in the middle
+* Fix Prim's Algorithm

+## Preliminary Software Details
+* Run `ASCII_display.py` for ASCII printed maze/version of the software.
+* `image_export/exporter.py` for rendering mazes as images

 ## Built with
 * Python
 * Python Imaging Library